 - The residual (leftover) loan is the land loan, and is available to borrow against the land value, providing it respects the day one LTV cap and minimum client equity.

-If you’ve purchased the site already and enhanced the value through planning, this may be considered as part of your equity.
-This is called Sweat Equity because you’ve essentially done all the hard work to add value.
+If a site has already been purchased and enhanced in value through planning, this may be considered as part of developer equity.
+This is called Sweat Equity because essentially all the hard work has been done to add value.
 Every lender has a different way of calculating sweat equity, some are more generous than others, and some can use 100% of sweat equity, creating a ‘cashless deal’, so again, shop the market.

-Again, if you already own the site, and you’ve met ongoing site costs (debt servicing, security, maintenance, etc.) you can legitimately assign them to the project and the lender will take them into account for their calculations, so keep a ledger.
+Again, if the developer has met ongoing site costs (debt servicing, security, maintenance, etc.) they can legitimately assign them to the project and the lender will take them into account for their calculations, so keeping a ledger is important.

 Like any financial product, development finance interest rates are dictated by risk (or implied risk).
 Size matters.
 Risk and leverage are inextricably linked, so the higher the leverage the more risk there is for the lender.